Iceland

 Husavik

-Husavik is the centre of whalewatching in Northern Iceland.
-There exists a 99% percent chance to see humpback whales, minke whales or dolphins.
+Husavik is the Center of whale watching in Northern Iceland.
+There is a 99% percent chance to see humpback whales, minke whales or dolphins.
 The small but beautiful city is located right at the amazing Skjalfandi-bay.

 Dimmuborgir

-The bizarr rock formations of Dimmuborgir are referred to as the „dark castles“.
+The Bizarre rock formations of Dimmuborgir are referred to as the „dark castles“.
 You can find them North of lake Myvatn.
 Supposedly, these are the remains of steam ducts, which have been formed in a lake of lava.
-Plenty hiking trails follow through Dimmuborgir.
+Plenty of hiking trails can be found thoughhought Dimmuborgir.

 Myvatn